 15. Review: Matreshka Hotel, Irkutsk

-16. Exploring the Siberian city of Irkutsk (current chapter)
+16. Irkutsk Trip Report: Exploring the ‘Paris of Siberia’ in Winter (current chapter)

 17. Review: Mayak Hotel, Listvyanka (Lake Baikal)

 18. A Winter Trip to the Frozen Wonderland of Lake Baikal

 20. Review: Domestic Business Class Lounge Irkutsk Airport

 21. Review: Aeroflot Domestic Business Class Irkutsk to Moscow (Boeing 737-800)